 If you’ve ever scrolled through any photos or videos tagged #abstorm on social media, you’ve witnessed the extreme weather that Alberta experiences each year.
 According to Global News, Alberta gets hit with an average of 40 major storms every summer.
-Reducing the severity of hailstorms is extremely important in order to minimize the amount of damage and insurance claims that can occur.

-Alberta is home to over half of all catastrophic hail events in Canada, including storms in 2012 (Calgary) and 2014 (Airdrie) that each did over $500 million dollars in insured damage.
-Reducing the impact and severity of these storms would provide a major benefit to Albertans and the insurance industry.
+Alberta is home to over half of all catastrophic hail events in Canada.
+In June 2020, a hailstorm that hit Calgary and the surrounding area caused over $1.3 billion in insured damage, making it the fourth most expensive natural disaster in Canadian history.
+Other notable storms in 2012 (Calgary) and 2014 (Airdrie) each caused over $500 million dollars in insured damage.
+Reducing the impact and severity of these storms is is extremely important in order to minimize the amount of damage and insurance claims that can occur.

 The project utilizes cloud seeding, which is a process involving the use of silver iodide in the form of smoke to produce ice crystals that are believed to reduce the size of hail.
 This process turns hail that could reach the size of a golf ball into smaller hailstones or rain as it warms before reaching the ground.
 This small hail or rain does not damage property, and significant losses are therefore averted.

 Cloud seeding does not make storm clouds disappear and does not “turn off” the hail, but it does reduce the size of hailstones.
 Cloud seeding is done for various reasons around the world, including rain and snow enhancement, but in Alberta it is only used for hail mitigation.

 Since there are only 5 seeding planes, priority is given to storms based on their severity and the population of the community being threatened.
 The area seeded runs from just south of High River, all the way up to Rocky Mountain House and Lacombe.
 This covers the cities of Calgary, Airdrie, Red Deer, Okotoks, Cochrane and others within the protected area.